Mr-goldenburger/Auto-Bean/README.md

 If set to "Skip: Off" the bot will answer every question correctly. <br />
 <br />

+Github Navigation: <br />
+Tested builds are posted on the main branch (Alongside the ReadMe and UpdateLog), while untested and unfinished builds are posted on the In-Progress branch. <br />

 Browser compatibility:  <br />
 If you cannot open the console, you might want to consider switching to a 3rd party browser such as Opera GX to avoid restrictions set by system admins. <br />
 <br />